easafe/purescript-flame/docs/concepts.md

 Finally, mounting a Flame application record yields a [`Channel`](https://pursuit.purescript.org/packages/purescript-signal/10.1.0/docs/Signal.Channel), which can be fed messages from events outside of our view.
 This includes `window` or `document` events, such as resize or load, and custom events, all of which are then handled as usual by the application `update` function.

-In the counter example, no external events are handled, so we use the version of `mount` that discards the channel
+In the counter example, no external events are handled, so we use the version of `mount` that discards the
 ```haskell
 main :: Effect Unit
 main = FAN.mount_ "main" {